 \subsection{Decoding network}

-The decoding graph is based on unigram LM, where each word, i.e. a digit, is equally probable.
-Pronunciations are taken from CMU Dictionary.
+The recognition network is similar to WFST used in Kaldi TIDIGITS setup~\footnote{The recipe is available on GitHub \url{https://github.com/kaldi-asr/kaldi/tree/master/egs/tidigits}} for monophone GMM-HMM ASR system.
+The network is based on unigram LM, where each word, i.e. digit, is equally likely.
+Pronunciations are taken from CMU Dictionary\footnote{The dictionary is avaialable on \url{https://github.com/cmusphinx/cmudict}}.
 We model silence with 5 HMM states and the other 19 phones with 3 HMM states.
 The HMM states do not share emission probabilities, i.e. we use 62 distinct PDFs in total.
-This setup is similar to Kaldi's mono-phone GMM-HMM ASR recipe for TIDIGITS.
-The graph is implemented in Julia~\cite{Julia} using MarkovModels toolkit~\footnote{The toolkit is available on \url{https://github.com/MartinKocour/MarkovModels.jl}}.
+The network is implemented in Julia~\cite{Julia} using the MarkovModels toolkit~\footnote{The toolkit is available on GitHub \url{https://github.com/lucasondel/MarkovModels.jl}}.